When is a terrorist not a terrorist? When, apparently, he is ‘our’ terrorist.

 The end of the Cold War transformed the discourse on terrorism.
-First, third world liberation struggles became degraded and fragmented, their violence driven less by political conviction than by nihilistic desire to sow terror.
+First, third world liberation struggles became increasingly degraded and fragmented, their violence driven less by political conviction than by a nihilistic desire to sow terror.
 The emergence of the Islamist suicide bomber is an expression of this degradation of what used to be liberation struggles.

-The consequences of such distortion were revealed once again with the revelation last week that British spies had helped to ‘rendition’ Libyan dissidents to Colonel Gaddafi’s forces.
+The consequences of such distortion were revealed once again with the revelation last week that British spies had helped ‘rendition’ Libyan dissidents to Colonel Gaddafi’s forces.
 Abdel Hakim Belhadj and Sami al-Saadi, the leader and religious leader respectively of the Libyan Islamic Fighting Group (LIFG), which has links to al-Qaeda, were abducted in the Far East and forcibly returned to Libya.
 Belhadj, a commander of the rebel forces in last year’s civil war, and now head of the Tripoli military council, claims that a joint CIA and MI6 operation, specifically set up to help Colonel Gaddafi round up his enemies, snatched him in Bangkok and flew him to Libya, where he was subject to years of torture by Gaddafi’s goons.
-A letter written in March 2004 apparently by Sir Mark Allen, former director of counter-terrorism at MI6, to Moussa Koussa, head of Gaddafi's intelligence agency, and discovered in Moussa Koussa’s office after the rebels entered Tripoli, passes on thanks for helping to arrange the-then prime minister Tony Blair's visit to Gaddafi.
-‘I congratulate you on the safe arrival of Abu Abd Allah Sadiq [one of Belhadj's aliases]’, Allen writes, adding that ‘This was the least we could do for you and for Libya to demonstrate the remarkable relationship we have built over the years.’
-Sami al-Saadi similarly alleges that he and his family were abducted in Hong Kong as they were making their way to Britain, taken to Tripoli, where al-Saadi was thrown in prison and subject to torture.
+A letter written in March 2004 apparently by Sir Mark Allen, former director of counter-terrorism at MI6, to Moussa Koussa, head of Gaddafi’s intelligence agency, and discovered in Moussa Koussa’s office after the rebels entered Tripoli, passes on thanks for helping to arrange the-then prime minister Tony Blair’s visit to Gaddafi.
+‘I congratulate you on the safe arrival of Abu Abd Allah Sadiq [one of Belhadj’s aliases]’, Allen writes, adding that ‘This was the least we could do for you and for Libya to demonstrate the remarkable relationship we have built over the years.’
+Sami al-Saadi similarly alleges that he and his family were abducted in Hong Kong, as they were making their way to Britain, and taken to Tripoli, where al-Saadi was thrown in prison and subject to torture.

-The ‘war on terror’ is an idea that obscures and distorts struggles for freedom and liberty.
+The ‘war on terror’ is a notion that obscures and distorts the real struggles for freedom and liberty.
 In some cases those struggles are against despotic regimes such as those in Iran and Syria, and against terrorist groups, often sponsored by such regimes.
 But they are equally often against Western allies in the war on terror, whether they be Saudi Arabia or Israel, and against Western policies and interventions that, in the name of fighting terror, themselves destroy lives and shred basic freedoms.
 It is those struggles we need to support, against whoever they may be, not the war on terror defined in narrow terms of ‘Western interests’.